MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-E-General-Contracting-Requirements/part-31-Contract-Cost-Principles-Procedures/subpart-31.6-Contracts-State-Local-Federally-Recognized-Indian-Tribal-Governments/section-31.603.md

 (14) Costs of severance pay paid by the contractor to a foreign national employed by the contractor under a service contract performed in a foreign country if the termination of the employment of the foreign national is the result of the closing of, or curtailment of activities at, a United States facility in that country at the request of the government of that country.

-(15) Unless any of the exceptions at 31.205-47(c) or (d) apply, costs incurred by a contractor in connection with any criminal, civil, or administrative proceedings that result in dispositions described at 31.205-47(b)(1) through (5) commenced by: A Federal, State, local, or foreign government, for a violation of, or failure to comply with, law or regulation by the contractor (including its agents or employees); a contractor or subcontractor employee submitting a whistleblower complaint of reprisal in accordance with 41 U.S.C.
+(15) Unless any of the exceptions at 31.205-47(c) or (d) apply, costs incurred by a contractor or subcontractor in connection with any criminal, civil, or administrative proceedings that result in dispositions described at 31.205-47(b)(1) through (5) commenced by: A Federal, State, local, or foreign government, for a violation of, or failure to comply with, law or regulation by the contractor or subcontractor (including its agents or employees); a contractor or subcontractor employee submitting a whistleblower complaint of reprisal in accordance with 41 U.S.C.
 4712 or 10 U.S.C.
 4701; or a third party in the name of the United States under the False Claims Act, 31 U.S.C.
 3730.
 For any such proceeding that does not result in a disposition described at 31.205-47(b)(1) through (5), or to which 31.205-47(c) exceptions apply, the cost of that proceeding shall be subject to the limitations in 31.205-47(e).

 (16) Costs incurred in connection with a Congressional investigation or inquiry into an issue that is the subject matter of a proceeding resulting in a disposition as described at 31.205-47(b)(1) through (5).

 [48 FR 42301, Sept.
 19, 1983, as amended at 42660, Aug.
 16, 1995; 79 FR 24211, Apr.
 29, 2014; 81 FR 45853, July 14, 2016; 82 FR 4734, Jan.
 13, 2017; 87 FR 73899, Dec.
-1, 2022]
+1, 2022; 88 FR 69522, Oct.
+5, 2023]